shopbeam/flash-widget-example/README.md

 Shopbeam provides tools for advertisers and publishers to create and serve display advertisements which when clicked or hovered over load product detail panels on-site which can be used to add items to a universal cart and purchase them without leaving the host website.

-The Shopbeam ‘widget’ is the element that is embedded onto the hosting site’s page or served over an ad network which the user can interact with to begin their on-site shopping experience.
+The Shopbeam 'widget' is the element that is embedded onto the hosting site's page or served over an ad network which the user can interact with to begin their on-site shopping experience.
 The Shopbeam widget can be either an html image or a flash swf.
 The instructions below are for creating and embedding a flash swf Shopbeam widget.

 The working demo for this example can be found here: [Demo Page](http://shopbeam.github.io/flash-widget-example/demo/public/)